 Who makes the final decision as to whether or not I have met the required standards to pass induction ?

 The Appropriate Body has the final say as to whether or not an ECT (NQT) has met the required standards to pass statutory induction.
-The AB has to satisfy itself that there is sufficient evidence within your end of term assessments to suggest that you have met all of the standards by the end of induction.
+The AB has to satisfy itself that there is sufficient evidence within the formal assessments provided by your head/principal to suggest that you have met all of the standards by the end of induction.

-Is there a deadline by which newly qualified teachers (NQTs) must start and finish induction ?
+Is there a deadline by which ECTs (NQTs) must start and finish induction ?

 If significant time has elapsed between gaining QTS and starting induction, or there is a significant gap between teaching posts during the induction period, ECTs can consider undertaking refresher training.
 Please visit - Returning Teachers

-Can a newly qualified teacher do supply work before starting induction ?
+Can an early career teacher do supply work before starting induction ?

 Yes, a qualified teacher, who has not completed an induction period, can undertake some short-term supply work in a relevant school (maintained school, maintained nursery, PRU and non-maintained special school) but this is limited to five years from the date that QTS was awarded.

 See paragraphs 2.13-2.16 of the Statutory guidance on induction for ECTs in England.

-Can an NQT do induction as a supply teacher ?
+Can an ECT do induction as a supply teacher ?

 How long will I be able to work as a supply teacher before I must start my induction ?

-NQTs can undertake short-term (duration of less than a term) supply work for a maximum of 5 years from the date of being awarded QTS.
+ECTs can undertake short-term (duration of less than a term) supply work for a maximum of 5 years from the date of being awarded QTS.
 This is a fixed time limit with no discretion to extend and will apply to all ECTs regardless of the amount of short-term supply teaching that has been undertaken previously.